Castle Quarter (Budapest)

-View towards Buda Castle Hill from Citadella, in the background under building: Archduke Joseph's Palace, High Command of the Hungarian Defence Forces, Red Cross/Ministry of Foregin Affairs, Finance Ministry, Castle garage III.
+View towards Buda Castle Hill from Citadella, in the background under building: Archduke Joseph's Palace, High Command of the Hungarian Defence Forces, Red Cross/Ministry of Foreign Affairs, Finance Ministry, Castle garage III.

-The Castle Quarter (Várnegyed) is the part of Buda in Budapest, the capital city of Hungary, that lies within the defensive walls of the Buda Castle complex, corresponding to the medieval royal city of Buda.
+The Castle Quarter (Várnegyed /hu/) is the part of Buda in Budapest, the capital city of Hungary, that lies within the defensive walls of the Buda Castle complex, corresponding to the medieval royal city of Buda.
 Located on Várhegy (lit.
 'Castle Hill'), it is the oldest part of Budapest, having been continuously inhabited since 1247.
 The center of the neighborhood are the streets between the Royal Palace and Matthias Church.